 Note:

-Please note that this section defines how to use ITS in XHTML content which is directly served to Web browsers.
-Such XHTML is very often sent with a wrong media type and parsed as HTML not as XML in Web browsers.
+Please note that this section defines how to use ITS in XHTML content that is directly served to Web browsers.
+Such XHTML is very often sent with an incorrect media type and parsed as HTML rather than XML in Web browsers.
 In such case it is more robust and safer to use HTML-like syntax for ITS metadata.

-However when XHTML is not used as a delivery but rather as an exchange or storage format all XML features can be used in XHTML and it's advised to use XML syntax for ITS metadata.
+However when XHTML is not used as a delivery but rather as an exchange or storage format all XML features can be used in XHTML and it is advised to use XML syntax for ITS metadata.

 8 Description of Data Categories